jDerp/KnotLab/README.md

 ## Purpose

-- Using iRRAM and iRRAMx to get precise checking for braid's eigenvalue
+- Precise checking for Eigenvalues of Braid's Burau representation

+## Library used

+- realcomputation/iRRAMx